microsoftgraph/ruby-connect-rest-sample/README.md

 	gem install bundler rack
 	```
 2. In the [config/environment.rb](config/environment.rb) file do the following.
-    1. Replace *ENTER_YOUR_CLIENT_ID* with the client ID of your registered  application.
+    1. Replace *ENTER_YOUR_CLIENT_ID* with the app ID of your registered  application.
-    2. Replace *ENTER_YOUR_SECRET* with the key of your registered application.
+    2. Replace *ENTER_YOUR_SECRET* with the app secret for your registered application.

 3. Install the Rails application and dependencies with the following command.